Welcome to Junjie Fei’s Homepage!

-I am currently a PhD student at the King Abdullah University of Science and Technology (KAUST), under the supervision of Prof. Mohamed Elhoseiny.
-Before that, I obtained my BS and MS degrees from Chongqing University and Xiamen University, respectively.
-I also gained valuable research experience as a visiting student / research assistant at SUSTech VIP Lab and KAUST Vision CAIR.
-Please refer to my CV for more details.
+Prior to KAUST, I received my BS and MS degrees from Chongqing University and Xiamen University, respectively.
+I also gained research experience as a research assistant and visiting scholar at SUSTech VIP Lab and KAUST Vision CAIR.
+For more details, please refer to my CV.

 News